An extension theorem for weak solutions of the 3d incompressible Euler equations and applications to singular flows: Introduction

 We shall next present two applications of the above extension result to the analysis of weak solutions of the 3d Euler equations.
 These applications do not follow directly from our main theorem, but they use it in an essential way.

-Specifically, for these applications we consider subsolutions that are not smooth up to the endpoints of the interval $(0,T)$.
-Thus the scheme does not work as is because the available bounds are not uniform in time, but we will show in Section~\ref{section intervalo abierto} that one can tweak the construction in many interesting situations.
+Specifically, for these applications we consider subsolutions that are not smooth up to the endpoints of the interval $(0,T)$, which implies a lack of uniform-in-time bounds.
+Thus the scheme does not work as is because the available bounds are not uniform, but we will show in Section~\ref{section intervalo abierto} that one can tweak the construction in many interesting situations.

 The first application we consider concerns the case of the standard vortex sheet $u_0$, which we can define as the periodic extension to $\mathbb T^3$ of:

 It follows from the classical local existence results and from the weak-strong uniqueness property~\cite{Brenier, weak_strong} that wild initial data must be somewhat irregular.
 However, until the publication of~\cite{vortex_sheet} it was not known how irregular they must be.
 In that paper it was proved that the vortex sheet $u_0$ is a wild initial data but the constructed solutions are only in $L^\infty$.
 Results for non-flat vortex sheets have been recently established in~\cite{Mengual}.